 - Keep your gaze straight ahead.

-- If at any time during the descent of your squat your back begins to round, raise yourself back up to the point where your back is still straight.
+- If your lower back begins to round at any time during the descent of your squat, raise yourself back up to the point where your back is still straight.
 That will be your squatting point.
+Everyone’s range of motion in the squat will differ.

-Once you’ve mastered the basic squat, there are plenty of squat variations to keep your strength training workouts interesting while working out your entire body.
+Once you’ve mastered the basic squat, there are plenty of squat variations to keep your weight training workouts interesting.

 #1: Isometric Squat